maehr/chr2025-seeing-history-unseen/paper/paper.md

 Digital archives promised to democratize access to cultural heritage, yet a significant portion of visual historical content remains inaccessible to blind and low-vision readers.
 Many digitized photographs, maps, manuscripts, and other images lack descriptive alternative text (alt-text), creating an epistemic barrier to the past.
 This perpetuates an asymmetry in sensory access to history, where sighted people hold privileged insight into visual sources while others are excluded.
 Making images legible through text is more than a technical fix---it is a matter of historical justice and inclusivity in digital humanities.
 Even beyond vision-impaired users, rich image descriptions can aid others, such as neurodivergent readers who benefit from explicit detail that sighted users might glean implicitly [@cecilia2023b].

 Alt-text itself is not new: the HTML `alt` attribute dates back to the 1990s to support accessibility.
 However, providing high-quality image descriptions has often been a secondary priority in scholarly communication [@cecilia2023a].
 Crafting alt-text is labor-intensive and typically left to authors or curators as a final step, if done at all.
-As Conrad [@conrad2021] observes, the burden falls on sighted experts to determine what information _is_ or _is not_ included in an image's description, an ethical responsibility that only the content's author can fully shoulder.
+The burden often falls on sighted experts to determine what information _is_ or _is not_ included in an image's description, an ethical responsibility that only the content's author can fully shoulder.
 Author-generated descriptions are valued for capturing contextual meaning that automated tools might miss.
 They can greatly enhance the accessibility, searchability, and archivability of digital scholarship.
 Yet in practice, many projects---especially smaller public history initiatives---lack the resources to implement accessibility from the start.
 The result is that visual evidence remains "unseen" by those who rely on assistive technologies.

 Recent advances in multimodal AI offer a potential remedy.
-Vision-Language Models (VLMs) such as OpenAI's GPT-4o, Google's Gemini 3, and open-source systems like LLaVA-Next or Mistral's Pixtral now claim near-human performance in image description tasks.
+Vision-Language Models (VLMs) such as OpenAI's GPT-4o, Google's Gemini 2.5, and open-source systems like Meta's Llama 4 or Mistral's Pixtral now claim near-human performance in image description tasks.
 These models can ingest an image and generate a caption or description, essentially simulating the interpretive act of a human describer.
-If guided properly, such models could produce high-quality, historically informed, and Web Content Accessibility Guidelines (WCAG 2.2)--conformant alt-text.
-This would dramatically reduce the human effort required to remediate large collections, enabling heritage institutions to scale up accessibility by generating alt-text for thousands of images.
-In turn, the "readership" of digital archives would expand to include those previously left out.
+If these models could produce alt-text that is both high-quality and historically informed as well as conformant with the Web Content Accessibility Guidelines (WCAG 2.2) and the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C), this would dramatically reduce the human effort required to remediate large collections.
+Heritage institutions could then scale up accessibility by generating alt-text for thousands of images.
+Consequently, the "readership" of digital archives would expand to include those who were previously excluded.

 However, adopting automated captioning in a heritage context raises critical questions about truth, evidence, and authenticity.
 Delegating descriptive labor to machines is not a neutral technical fix; it is an act imbued with values and biases.
 Deciding what details to include in an image's description is technically difficult and ethically fraught, especially for historical images depicting people or sensitive cultural content.
 Vision models trained on general web images may inject anachronistic terms or biases (e.g., misidentifying a 1920s street scene as "Victorian"), reinforce curatorial blind spots, or omit crucial context that a human historian would provide.
 There is also the danger of _techno-ableism_ [@shew2023], where blind users' needs are superficially addressed by technology without truly empowering them or respecting their perspectives.
 Uncritical use of AI could inadvertently recentre the sighted, algorithmic point of view rather than the lived experience of those using the alt-text.